-Homemade marshmallow creme comes together quickly and easily with 4 basic ingredients.
-Made without all the preservatives and high fructose corn syrup of the store-bought version, this extra creamy and sweet frosting will quickly become your new favorite.
+This homemade meringue tastes like marshmallow creme!
+It comes together quickly and easily with 4 basic ingredients.
+Made without all the preservatives and high fructose corn syrup of the store-bought version, this extra creamy and sweet topping/frosting will quickly become your new favorite.

 Have you ever had a fluffernutter sandwich?
 Eaten marshmallows straight out of the bag?
 Roast campfire s’mores just to eat the gooey toasted marshmallow?
 Enjoyed marshmallow fluff right out of the jar?
 If any of these describe you, continue on.